FedKLPR: KL-Guided Pruning-Aware Federated Learning for Person Re-Identification

+where $x$ denotes an image sample from the local dataset $X$, $M_k^t$ is the locally updated model of the $k$-th client at communication round $t$, and $M_k^{t-1}$ denotes the initial personalized model broadcast by the server at the beginning of round $t$.
+Moreover, $p_k^t$ denotes the output probability distribution produced by the locally updated model, while $p_k^{t-1}$ denotes that produced by the initial personalized model.

-KL divergence quantifies the discrepancy between two feature distributions by measuring the information loss incurred when one distribution is used to approximate the other.
-In contrast to cosine similarity in FedCAPR \cite{FedCAPR}, which captures only angular relationships between vectors, KL divergence reflects differences in both the shape and dispersion of distributions, offering a more comprehensive measure of representational dissimilarity.
-By minimizing KL divergence during training, we enforce alignment between local and global feature distributions, thereby mitigating excessive model drift and maintaining consistency in the optimization trajectory.
-This regularization is particularly beneficial in federated learning scenarios, where data heterogeneity can induce substantial variations in local model behavior.
-Therefore, the overall loss function of FedKLPR is illustrated:
+The KL divergence between the probability distributions obtained from their logits via softmax quantifies the distributional shift induced by local training.
+By minimizing the KL divergence during training, FedKLPR encourages alignment between the output probability distributions of the locally updated model and the initial personalized model, thereby mitigating excessive model drift and improving optimization stability.
+This regularization is particularly useful in federated learning, where heterogeneous data distributions can cause substantial variations in local model updates.
+The overall loss function of FedKLPR is defined as